yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 xCluster safe time is computed for each database by the target-universe master leader as the minimum _xCluster application time_ any tablet in that database has reached.
 Pollers determine this time using information from the source tablet servers of the form "once you have fully applied all the changes before this one, your xCluster application time for this tablet will be _T_".

 A source tablet server sends such information when it determines that no active transaction involving that tablet can commit before _T_ and that all transactions involving that tablet that committed before _T_ have application Raft entries that have been previously sent as changes.
-It also periodically checks for committed transactions that are missing apply Raft entries and generates such entries for them; this helps xCluster safe time advance faster.
+It also periodically (currently 250 ms) checks for committed transactions that are missing apply Raft entries and generates such entries for them; this helps xCluster safe time advance faster.

 ## Schema differences